HBDunn/rnstruct/workup.md

 In general found that using ```npm start``` in a separate terminal did not fail nearly as much when only running ```react-native run-android```.
 Apparently there is a different start-up used in the react-native scripts, which makes it hard to change imports and dependencies without killing all terminals and starting from
 scratch.

+Clearing cache and Hast-map "react-native run-android"  and/or  "react-native run-android -- --reset-cache" is also ok just monitor 8080 + (8081 etc) ports with netstat to keep node.exe and 808? ports available.

 ###checking on server state - requires elevation